Appointments Strongly Encouraged

 The City of Boulder supports the community’s social, economic, and environmental goals by providing a variety of options for access, parking, and transportation, including:

-On-street pay station and meter parking is available throughout the downtown, University Hill and Boulder Junction areas.
-Most downtown, University Hill and Boulder Junction meters have a three-hour parking maximum.
+On-street pay stations are available throughout the downtown, University Hill and Boulder Junction areas.
+Most downtown, University Hill and Boulder Junction pay stations have a three-hour parking maximum.

-Longer-term pay stations and meters (4 and 10 hours) are located at 8th and Pearl streets, and on 13th and 14th streets between Canyon *Boulevard and Arapahoe Avenue.
+Longer-term pay stations (4 and 10 hours) are located at 8th and Pearl streets, and on 13th and 14th streets between Canyon *Boulevard and Arapahoe Avenue.

 Using ParkMobile allows you to pay for parking at ParkMobile enabled pay stations, or by phone, making it easier than ever to skip the meter and go contactless.
 When using ParkMobile you choose how long you want to park and pay for that amount of time.
 When the expiration time approaches, you can receive a text alert allowing you to extend your time (within the maximum time limit for that area).
 Advantages include:

 Download the app and create an account with ParkMobile.

 New lightweight mobile web experience lets you quickly pay for parking without downloading the full app.

 Text “PARK” to 77223 and you will be able to quickly start a parking session.

 Pay with ParkMobile right in the Google Pay app.
 Plus, quick links from Google Maps make it easy to navigate and start a parking session.

 Meter feeding is prohibited.
 Vehicles parked at a meter for longer than the maximum time posted on the meter—even if the meter still has time on it—will receive a ticket.
 This practice encourages turnover of parking spaces for customers, clients and visitors to downtown.